-In this article we’ll show how your observations of the Sun can be of real use to solar scientists by noting the features on its dynamic surface and logging how they change over time.
+There are many spacecraft and other missions dedicated to the study of the Sun, but in this article we’ll show how your own observations of the Sun can be of real use to solar scientists by noting the features on its dynamic surface and logging how they change over time.

 Remember, you should never look at the Sun directly without proper, certified equipment that enables you to do so safely.

 Make sure to always record the date and time of you observations of the Sun along with the observer name, location and equipment.

 A value called the Carrington Rotation number is another useful piece of info to add.
 You can find this from various sources, including some of the useful solar observing and imaging software listed below:

 Get into the habit of adding this observing information directly onto each image, either as an overlay or in a specifically created area.
 And as ever with the Sun, only view or image it through certified solar filters.

 If you’re all set and ready to do some real, scientifically valuable observing and imaging of the Sun, get stuck in to our three projects below and play your own vital part in solar science.

 Using a white light filtered telescope to count sunspots, you can calculate your relative sunspot number Rp.
 This helps astronomers gauge solar activity.